0x00K1/AnonyChat/README.md

 - You can download from [Oracle's Java website](https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html).

 ### Windows
-1. Download the Anonychat.exe file.
+1. Download the AnonyChat.exe file.
-2. Double-click on Anonychat.exe to run the application.
+2. Double-click on AnonyChat.exe to run the application.

 ### Mac and Linux
 1. Download the Anonychat.jar file.
 2. Open your terminal.
-3. Navigate to the directory where you downloaded Anonychat.jar.
+3. Navigate to the directory where you downloaded AnonyChat.jar.
-4. Run the program using the command: `java -jar Anonychat.jar`.
+4. Run the program using the command: `java -jar AnonyChat.jar`.

 ## 🔒 ChatServer&&Client with SSL/TLS Encryption